tlferrill/Ferrill_DSC530/README.md

 The analysis uses the red wine dataset only.

-The code obtains the dataset from its website location and not from within this folder.
+The code reads the dataset from its website location and not from within this folder.